Second part of our insight dedicated to the top technology trends in construction for 2020 according to the sector’s experts

 In this article we will review drones, cloud and mobile technologies, modularization and 3D printing.
 These technologies have been under the spotlight for some years now and have already started to be implemented on construction sites.
 Experts believe that they will reach their peak in 2020 and, therefore, a massive adoption in the construction industry.

-Drones are small remote-controlled aircraft (the pilot can be on the ground or even on a different aircraft) and, undoubtedly, they feature as one of the most innovative technology trends in recent years.
+Drones are small remote-controlled aircrafts (the pilot can be on the ground or even on a different aircraft) and, undoubtedly, they feature as one of the most innovative technology trends in recent years.

 One of the sectors where they result particularly useful is indeed construction, both during the design phase and construction works.
 Designing any type of building implies working on considerable dimensions, which also extend vertically.
 A drone for topographic surveying and aerial photography represents an important technological aid for taking measurements on the territory and checks on construction sites.